 Step 6: When done, click the arrow-based Eject icon displayed next to the mounted zip file in Files (see above).

 Step 7: Delete the archive if needed.

 External tools, like Zip Extractor, can help extract and store zip file contents.
 Zip Extractor is a web-based Chrome application that manages and keeps files on your Chromebook or Google Drive.
-It unzips your files and places them in folders rather than mount them like a hard drive.
-The first time you use it, it will give you the option of setting it as the default app to open zip files.
+This tool can unzip files in those locations and redistribute them in folders instead of organizing them like a hard drive.
+The first time you run Zip Extractor, the service will ask if you want to use it as your default tool to open zip files in the future.